Grace-003/Basic-Git-and-Github-Training/Lab3-GitHub-Basics.md

 Open `hello.txt` in VSCode — teammate's line is now here ✅

 ## SSH Authentication Setup for GitHub

+> **Use it when:** every push and pull is asking you for a username and password/token and you're tired of it, or you're setting up a machine you'll use regularly.
+One-time setup per machine.
+> **Which path:** on Windows, stick with HTTPS + Git Credential Manager (it's already installed and just works).
+On macOS and Linux, generate an SSH key.
+Either way you only do it once.

 HTTPS asks for a username/password (or token) every time you push.
 SSH uses a key pair instead — set it up once per machine.